Sony Ericsson K550

-The Sony Ericsson K550 is a mid range mobile phone.
+The Sony Ericsson K550 is a mid-range mobile phone.
 Announced on February 6, 2007, it was the successor of the K510 model sensor with two-LED photolight and an active lens cover for the camera lens protection and easy camera activation when taking pictures from the phone.
-The phone has a variant in the form of K550im which was the first i-mode enabled phone bearing the Cyber-shot logo trying to build into the success of the Sony Ericsson K610im model.
-The phone was one of the first Sony Ericsson models in which the user can find the Fast-Port system connector at the left side instead on the typical bottom part.
+The phone has a variant in the form of K550im which was the first i-mode enabled phone bearing the Cyber-shot logo, trying to build into the success of the Sony Ericsson K610im model.
+The phone was one of the first Sony Ericsson models in which the user can find the Fast-Port system connector on the left side instead of the typical bottom part.